-See Sabine Stephan, Comments on the claimed benefits of TTIP, Presentation, Copenhagen 26 September 2014, http://www.boeckler.de/pdf/imk vortrag stephan 2014 09 26.pdf; Werner Raza et al., Assessing the claimed benefits of the Transatlantic Trade and Investment Partnership (TTIP), Austrian Federation for Development Research, Vienna, March 2014, http://www.guengl.eu/uploads/plenary-focus-pdf/ASSESS TTIP.pdf policy areas that are directly a part of the TTIP negotiations; most of them do not seem directly relevant for land-use.
+In the above mentioned governance screening a broad range of policies has been identified as relevant for land-use.
+There are only a limited number of policy areas that are directly a part of the TTIP negotiations; most of them do not seem directly relevant for land-use.
 One direct link is in the area of fracking: The EU is interested in obtaining a commitment of the US to lift existing restrictions on exports of raw materials, which would include natural gas and oil.
-If this is realised, production of such raw materials, including shale gas production, could increase in the US, because exports to the EU would become easier, with an obvious impact of land-use in the US.
+If this is realised, production of such raw materials, including shale gas production, could increase in the US, with an obvious impact on land-use in the US.